ufricke/telegram_bot/README.md

 4. Run the Bot:
     ```bash
     tsc
-    node dist/src/bot.js
+    node dist/src/app.js
     ```
     The bot should now be running and will use chatgpt to answer questions.

-## How to Get Your Chat ID and API Token
+## How to Get Your API Tokens
-To obtain your chat ID and API token, follow these steps:
+To obtain your API tokens, follow these steps:

 1. Create a Telegram bot by talking to the BotFather on Telegram.
 2. The BotFather will provide you with the bot API token.
-3. To get your chat ID, start a chat with your bot on Telegram.
+3. To get your OpenAI API token, login to your openai account to create it.
-4. Use the third-party bot "IDBot" (@userinfobot) and send any message to it.
-5. IDBot will reply with information about your Telegram account, including your numeric chat ID.